Hello everyone!

 Cylium programming language.

-First of all, you need to install the interpreter.
+First of all, you need to install the compiler.

 Basics